VoronDesign/VoronUsers/printer_mods/JosAr/Klicky-Probe/README.md

 ### klipper Configuration and Probe offset

-Download the appropriate Klicky Probe.cfg and upload it to your klipper Config folder.
+Download the appropriate klicky-probe.cfg and upload it to your klipper Config folder.

 Then open your printer.cfg file and add the following line before the "Macros" Section.

-`[include Klicky-probe.cfg]`
+`[include klicky-probe.cfg]`

 Within your printer.cfg file search for the `[probe]` section and change the pin assignment to the new one `z:P1.28` or the ID where you connected your Klicky Probe to.
 Depending on your switch you may need to add a `!` to invert that pin (normally open vs. normally closed).